 Select Software package, and then click the plus sign (+).

 Enter a name and description, and select the correct package type, as described in the following table.

-Deployable package Deployable package type in LCS AOSPaymentPackage Binary hotfix RetailDeployablePackage Combined retail package
+Deployable package Deployable package type in LCS AOSPaymentPackage (Not supported) Binary hotfix RetailDeployablePackage Combined retail package

 After you've uploaded your deployable packages to the LCS asset library, you can deploy them to your environments through the LCS portal.
 After you've validated your deployment in your sandbox environment, you can create a service request to deploy it to your production environment.
 For more information, see Apply a deployable package.